Deforming three-manifolds with positive scalar curvature: Proof of the Main Results

 Since $\psi_\mathcal{C}((-1.5/\varepsilon,0.5/\varepsilon)) \cap \psi_{\tilde{\mathcal{C}}}(-0.5/\varepsilon,1.5/\varepsilon)) \neq \emptyset$, it follows from Lemma \ref{interpolation.lemma.1} and a remark in Section \ref{section.ricci} that the manifold $(S^3,g)$ can be deformed, through metrics of positive scalar curvature, into a rotationally symmetric manifold.
 The result follows from Corollary \ref{uniformization}.

+We have finished the case of $S^3$.
 The proof is similar when $M$ is diffeomorphic to $\re P^3$ or $\re P^3 \# \re P^3$.
 The arguments used to handle caps of type $B$ can be easily modified to apply for caps of type $C$.
-The key property is that these caps are $\varepsilon$-close to locally conformally flat metrics of positive scalar curvature.
+The key property is that these caps are $\varepsilon$-close to locally conformally flat metrics of positive scalar curvature which are cylindrical near the end.

 Suppose now that $M$ is diffeomorphic to $S^2 \times S^1$.
-In that case every point is contained in an $\varepsilon$-neck.
+In that case it follows from the proof of Proposition A.21 in \cite{MORGANTIAN07} that every point is contained in an $\varepsilon$-neck whose central sphere does not separate $M$.
 Let $N$ be one such neck, with central sphere $S$.
 Do surgery on $N$ along $S$ and glue standard caps to both sides of it.
 The resulting manifold is a 3-sphere $(S^3,g_{surg})$ endowed with a metric of positive scalar curvature such that every point of it has a canonical neighborhood.
 The previous arguments imply that $(S^3,g_{surg})$ can be deformed into a round sphere.
 It follows from Lemma \ref{undoing.surgery} that the original manifold $(S^2 \times S^1,g)$ is isotopic to the Gromov-Lawson connected sum of $(S^3,g_{surg})$ with itself, where the connected sum is performed at the tips of the spherical caps.
 The result follows since a canonical metric on $S^2 \times S^1$ is defined as a Gromov-Lawson connected sum of a round 3-sphere to itself.

 \end{proof}

 We will need the following lemma: \begin{lem} Any connected manifold obtained from finitely many components endowed with canonical metrics by performing connected sums and attaching handles is isotopic to a canonical metric. \end{lem}